 When you sleep, you are unable to do any of the techniques mentioned above.
 This can cause you to wake up with considerable pain and you may have reached a point where you are unable to equalize your ears and relieve the pain!

 Sleep once the aircraft is in level cruise and you will not have any problems!

-Decongestion medications can help to reduce any swelling around the eustachian tube and allow pressure to equalize.
-Products the contain Pseudoephedrine will help providing they have been taken before the flight or before descent with enough time to take effect.
+Decongestion medications can help to reduce any swelling around the Eustachian tube and allow pressure to equalize.
+Products that contain Pseudoephedrine will help providing they have been taken before the flight or before descent with enough time to take effect.